Q. What is the purpose of using mulch in the garden?

 - Preferably aged before I use it;

-- Dark in color (if for the ornamental beds);
+- Dark in color, like soil is (if for the ornamental beds);

 - Available locally at a good price, preferably in bulk delivery unbagged;